AshuOPragmatikosThrylos/LLD-Problems/OOPS/Aryan Mittal/notes.md

 5. When not to use interface?
- - when implementing classes share common state. data memebers in interface have many restrictions - Always public static final
+ - when implementing classes share common state. data members in interface have many restrictions - Always public static final

 6. Why were default methods in interfaces introduced?
  - to allow adding new methods without breaking existing implementations

 7. Can a class implement an interface without overriding its default method?
-Yes
+Yes.
+Infact that was the idea behind introducing them

 8. IMP: What happens if a class implements an interface with a default method and also inherits the same method from a superclass?
 Which one gets priority if any?
  - method from superclass